 Lebanese director Jimmy Keyrouz's feature film Broken Keys has been officially selected as Lebanon's submission for the Oscars.
 The film was meant to premiere at Cannes Film Festival earlier this year, which was cancelled due to the pandemic.

-The film is based on a short by Keyrouz titled Nocturne in Black, which has won numerous awards including the Gold for Best Narrative at the Student Academy Awards in 2016, the Bafta Student Film Award for Live Action in 2017 and a student award at the Directors Guild of America.
-It even made the long list for Live Action Shorts for the 89th Academy Awards.
+The film is based on a short by Keyrouz titled Nocturne in Black, which has won numerous awards including the Gold Medal for Best Narrative at the Student Academy Awards in 2016, the Bafta Student Film Award for Live Action in 2017 and a student award at the Directors Guild of America.
+It even made the long list for Live Action Short Films for the 89th Academy Awards.

-The film tells the story of Karim, a young pianist who tries to escape his persecuted Middle Eastern town where modern ways of living and music have been banned by an extremist group.
+The film tells the story of Karim, a young pianist who tries to escape his persecuted Middle Eastern town where modern ways of living and music have been banned by ISIS.
 Keyrouz also worked with Lebanese-French composer and Oscar winner Gabriel Yared (The English Patient) for the film's score.
 Throughout its history, Lebanon has had two films nominated for an Oscar – Ziad Doueiri's The Insult in 2017 and Nadine Labaki's Capernaum in 2018.

 6. 'When We're Born' (Egypt)

 Tamer Ezzat's When We're Born follows the stories of three characters in Egyptian society: a son who yearns to pursue a singing career against his father's will, a romantic Christian woman who is in love with a Muslim man, and a newly-wed personal trainer who must compromise his principles for a chance to own a gym.
 The film had its debut at El Gouna Film Festival last year.
 Despite this being Egypt's 35th submission since its first in 1958, the country has yet to have a film nominated for an Oscar.

 7. 'The Unknown Saint' (Morocco)